-Looking after someone can involve different tasks such as:
+Looking after someone can involve many different tasks such as:

-- practical help - shopping, housework, gardening or preparing meals
+- providing practical help - shopping, housework, gardening or preparing meals

-- emotional support - talking and listening to the person you care for
+- providing emotional support - talking and listening to the person you care for

-If you are over 18 and the person you look after is over 18 please call the free phone number 0800 561 0015 where a trained advisor will discuss the available services with you and start the assessment process if needed.
+If you are 18 or over and the person you look after is 18 or over please call the free phone number 0800 561 0015 where a trained advisor will discuss the available services with you and start the assessment process if needed.

 If you are a young carer (under the age of 18) or the person you care for is under 18, please call 01782 235100 where you will be able to talk to someone who will give you help and advice.

 If you feel that you need help and support or just information on services that are available in Stoke-on-Trent and Staffordshire, whether from us or other organisations, please visit Staffordshire Cares by clicking this link to access the information pages www.staffordshirecares.info/pages/i-care-for/i-care-for.aspx